skip to main content

 • Wednesday, July 30, 6–7 p.m., Burleigh Manor Middle School Cafeteria, 4200 Centennial Lane, Ellicott City

-The community engagement meetings will be facilitated by Citygate GIS, a Board of Education-approved independent consultant that will serve as a facilitator throughout the remainder of the Boundary Review process.
+The community engagement meetings will be facilitated by Citygate GIS, a Board of Education-approved independent consultant.

 Online Survey